-Ronald Bull’s first exhibition was at Morwell in 1965.
+Ronald Bull’s first exhibition was at Morwell in 1965; the same year that he married Lynette Davies.
 In 1966–67 he exhibited with Keith Namatjira, the fourth son of Albert Namatjira.
 In 1973 he sold a landscape painting for $1,150 at the Melbourne Art Show.
 By the 1970s Bull was exhibiting regularly in Melbourne galleries with notable, non-Indigenous artists, including Ernest Vogel and Pro Hart.
 I have been able to piece together information about his career from newspaper advertisements.

 In 1975 on Sunday afternoon 25 October, Sir Douglas Nicholls, a Yorta Yorta man, footballer, pastor and Aboriginal rights activist, opened An exhibition of Paintings by Ronald Bull at Kew Gallery on Cotham Road.
 At the time Bull was not called as an ‘Aboriginal’ artist; an advertisement in 1981 described him as: ‘Australia’s greatest Native artist’.